How many people have you offended today? None? How do you know?

 I keep hearing from well-intentioned folks that it’s OK, as long as I learn the lesson and I don’t fall in the same rock again.
 Easier said than done.
 Once you have accumulated enough life experience, it becomes harder to remember and keep track of all that baggage of things you’ve learned.

 If you have to filter every word by the PC filter, your mental parser can easily hit a buffer overflow while traversing the tree of all things you are supposed to say or not say, while attempting to do a correlation with the current context.
-It’s a very large finite state machine (sorry for the technical analogy but that’s how I see it).
+It becomes a very large finite state machine in a system with limited memory (sorry for the technical analogy but that’s how I see it).

 And sometimes, I just don’t care.
 Do you ever not care?
 Sometimes feels good to just say like you see it, no Photoshop, no filtering, with all your bias and all your baggage.
 Can it get you into trouble?
 Given how our society is, probably.